solliancenet/microsoft-redis-cache-migration/03_Migration/01_DataMigration.md

 ## Data Migration Checklist

 - Understand the complexity of the environment and determine if an online approach is feasible.
 - Account for data drift.
-Stopping the instance service can eliminate potential data drift.
-Acceptable downtime costs?
+Stopping or denying writes in the source can eliminate potential data drift.
+Determine acceptable downtime costs.
-- Configure source parameters for fast export.
+- Configure source configuration for fast export.
-- Configure target parameters for fast import.
+- Configure target configuration for fast import.
 - Test any migrations that have a different source version vs the target.
 - Migrate any miscellaneous objects, such as user names and privileges.
 - Update application settings to point to the new instance.